Story by Charlie Singleton

 Argonne didn’t study electric cars in relation to the other alternative fuels, but some Norwegians did.
 Now, please excuse the unit change, as their results were expressed as percentages of the total energy you mined or generated that actually went to move the car.
 Regular gassers?
 10% efficient.
 Gasoline hybrids, 27% efficient.
 Fuel cell cars?
 10-28% efficient.
 Electric cars?
 28-80% efficient.
 My back of the envelope calculation suggests that means an electric car uses as little as 2000-2500 BTU/mile.

 Greenhouse emissions are an issue too – politically and environmentally.
-Surely a vehicle emitting nothing but steam can’t be bad for your carbon footprint, right?
+There’s a big issue with carbon emissions from a traditional car which is why you have to tax your car according to it’s emissions.
+This means that there would be an advantage for hydrogen cars because surely a vehicle emitting nothing but steam can’t be bad for your carbon footprint, right?
 Except all that wasted energy – which, of course, has to come from a power plant – represents greenhouse emissions itself, from the coal or natural gas that was burned to generate it.
 So the greenhouse emissions of a fuel cell vehicle are almost identical to that of a Prius.

 But what about renewable energy?
 Couldn’t that be used to create hydrogen?
 Sure.
 But it’s expensive.
 Few renewable sources are as cheap as coal and oil.
 Even nuclear, which is greenhouse emissions free, is energetically and financially staggering.
 You could create hydrogen renewably, at a tremendous cost – and renewable energy to fuel one hydrogen car could just as easily go to charge three vastly more efficient electric cars or plug-in hybrids.